Posted on Wednesday, March 27, 2019

-Indulging in an eating-out culture has put many Singaporeans at risk of contracting ailments which are generally associated with a “rich diet”.
-One of the most common of such diseases is Gout, a form of inflammatory arthritis caused by overconsumption of foods rich in Purines.
-Purine is an organic compound that can be found in the cells of most living organisms as well as in a wide assortment of common foods.
-Although Purines play an important role in the synthesis of both DNA and RNA, high level of purines in a human body can cause serious health problems.
-Purine-rich foods commonly consumed by Singaporeans include durian, salmon, cockles, Bak Kut Teh (pork rib broth), Bak Chor Mee (pork liver noodles), Beef Hor Fun (beef glass noodles), drunken prawns, chilli crab and even popular Asian food products such as Chicken Essence and mooncake.
+This practice has put many Singaporeans at risk of contracting ailments generally associated with a “rich” diet.
+Among the most common is gout, a form of inflammatory arthritis caused by overconsumption of foods rich in purines.
+Purine is an organic compound found in the cells of most living organisms as well as in a wide assortment of common foods.
+Although purines play an important role in the synthesis of both DNA and RNA, high level of purines in a human body can cause serious health problems.
+Purine-rich foods commonly consumed by Singaporeans include durian, salmon, cockles, Bak Kut Teh (pork rib broth), Bak Chor Mee (pork liver noodles), Beef Hor Fun (beef rice noodles), drunken prawns, chilli crab and even popular Asian food products such as chicken essence and mooncake.

-The pain can make it difficult to just move around and walk.
-Moreover, Gout may also be a sign that the kidneys are malfunctioning.
-If left untreated and unmanaged, Gout may lead to kidney damage through the development of kidney stones, causing even urination to become painful.
+Gout may also be a sign that your kidneys are functioning poorly.
+If left untreated and unmanaged, kidney damage may occur due to the development of kidney stones, resulting in painful urination.

-Statistically, 1 in every 200 people is affected by Gout worldwide.
-Men are usually affected more than women, and more often as they approach 40 – 50 years of age.
-It may also be a hereditary condition.
-Should someone have a history of Gout in the family, close relatives should go for a full medical checkup to review their uric acid levels and they may want to maintain a low-purine diet to avoid future complications.
+Gout may also be a hereditary condition.
+Should your family have a history of gout sufferers, you are advised to go for a full medical check-up to review your uric acid levels and may want to maintain a low-purine diet to avoid future complications.

-During a Gout attack, it is advisable to elevate the leg to reduce swelling and drink plenty of water.
-Applying an ice pack to the affected area may offer some relief, but too much cold can actually cause more uric acid crystals to deposit in the joint worsening the condition.
-The best solution may be Contrast Therapy, a method that involves switching between a hot compress for 2 – 3 minutes and a cold compress for 30 – 45 seconds on the affected area.
-Contrast therapy can help reduce pain and swelling that occurs during a gout attack.
+As of yet, there is not cure for gout.
+During a gout attack, it is advisable to elevate the leg to reduce swelling and drink plenty of water.
+Applying an ice pack to the affected area may offer some relief, but too much cold treatment may cause more uric acid crystals to deposit in the joint, thereby worsening the condition.
+The recommended solution is contrast therapy, a method that involves switching between a hot compress for 2 – 3 minutes and a cold compress for 30 – 45 seconds on the affected area.
+Contrast therapy can help reduce the pain and swelling that occurs during a gout attack.

-Gout patients are usually able to “predict” when their attack may happen, especially when it is due to diet choices.
-Hence, maintaining a healthy lifestyle is important in helping to reduce the chances of gout attacks.
-If you already have a history of Gout some preventative measures to avoid an attack include:
+Gout patients are usually able to “predict” when their attack may occur, especially when the attack is due to poor dietary choices.
+Maintaining a healthy lifestyle is important to reduce the chances of gout attacks.
+If you already have a history of gout, some preventative measures to avoid an attack include:

-If your attack has become more frequent, it is best to consult a specialist doctor such as a rheumatologist or endocrinologist to maintain your uric acid levels through prescribed medications.
-Leaving your gout condition untreated will increase your risk of developing secondary problems such as multi-joint gout attacks and permanent joint deformities, including in the hands.
-This will permanently affect your quality of life, interrupting your daily activities such as simple walking.
+If the attacks become more frequent, it is best to consult a specialist doctor such as a rheumatologist or endocrinologist to maintain your uric acid levels through prescribed medications.
+Leaving your gout condition untreated will increase your risk of developing secondary problems such as multi-joint gout attacks and permanent joint deformities.
+These often interrupt the daily activities of those suffering from gout and permanently affect their quality of life.

-For long-term management of Gout, medication alone is insufficient.
-Gout patients will need to include regular visits with a Podiatrist to quicken their recovery process.
-A Podiatrist will ensure that the structures in the patient’s foot are well-preserved and play an important role in minimizing joint damage during gout flare-ups, relieving stress from the affected joints.
+For long-term management of gout, medication alone is insufficient.
+Gout patients will need regular visits with a podiatrist to quicken their recovery process.
+A podiatrist is able to play an important role in minimizing joint damage during gout flare-ups and ensure that the structures in the patient’s foot are well-preserved, thereby relieving stress from the affected joints.

-Through a thorough foot examination and gait assessment, a Podiatrist will base their design of the foot orthotic on the results and findings, including advice on the appropriate footwear to help manage the affected joints.
-Foot orthotics also serve to minimize the patient’s risk of developing other foot ailments which result from secondary arthritic changes.
+After conducting a thorough foot examination and gait assessment, a podiatrist will design a foot orthotic based on the data collected and provide advice on appropriate footwear to help manage the affected joints.
+Foot orthotics also serve to minimize the patient’s risk of developing other foot ailments which may result from secondary arthritic changes.

 Author: Sani KAMIS, MSc (UK), BSc (Hons) (UK), MFPM RCPS (Glasg)